maritz/nohm/index_v2.md

   // ids is an array of 100 ids of SomeModel instances in the db, sorted alphabetically descending by name - starting at the 50th
   field: 'name',
   direction: 'DESC',
-  start: 50,
+  limit: [50],
 });

 ids = await SomeModel.sort({
-  // ids is an array of 50 ids of SomeModel instances in the db, sorted alphabetically descending by name - starting at the 50th
+  // ids is an array of 25 ids of SomeModel instances in the db, sorted alphabetically descending by name - starting at the 50th
   field: 'name',
   direction: 'DESC',
-  start: 50,
-  limit: 50,
+  limit: [50, 25],
 });

 // this
 ids = await SomeModel.sort({
   // ids is an array of the 10 last edited instances in the model (provided last_edit is filled properly on edit)
   field: 'last_edit',
-  start: -10,
-  limit: 10,
+  limit: [-10, 10],
 });
 // would have the same result as: ids = await SomeModel.sort({
   // ids is an array of the 10 last edited instances in the model (provided last_edit is filled properly on edit)
   field: 'last_edit',
   direction: 'DESC',
-  start: 0,
-  limit: 10,
+  limit: [0, 10],
 });
 ```